Tag: photoelectric smoke detector

 Australian Standard Red ‘5-Ticks’ Certification

-By choosing an interconnected smoke detector with the Australian Standard red ‘5-ticks logo’, like those from ZEN Smoke Alarms, you’re investing in a product that’s been tested for quality, reliability, durability, and overall performance year after year.
+By choosing interconnected smoke detectors that display the official Australian Standard red ‘5-ticks logo’, like those from ZEN Smoke Alarms, you are investing in a product that has been tested for quality, reliability, durability, and long-term performance.
+These alarms undergo thorough assessments year after year, ensuring they provide the highest level of fire protection for your home and family.
+Cutting corners on safety isn’t worth the risk—choose verified, high-quality alarms that meet Queensland’s strict smoke alarm regulations.

 Invest In ZEN Interconnected Smoke Detectors